-The Hixson-Lied Science Building is connected to both Criss and Rigge and provides expansion space for functions of the Vice President of Health Sciences, administration and faculty offices of the School of Pharmacy and Health Professions, offices for the Department of Preventive Medicine, classrooms, common use areas, Arts and Sciences administrative functions, and offices and classrooms for undergraduate science departments.
+The Hixson-Lied Science Building is connected to Criss Health Sciences Complex and provides expansion space for functions of the health sciences programs.
+The Hixson Lied Science Building is comprised of heath science classrooms, undergraduate science departments, and administration and faculty offices of the School of Pharmacy and Health Professions.

 The CHI Health Creighton University Medical Center Bergan Mercy was established in 2017 and is a place where patients are at the heart of our patient-focused care.
 The campus is designed to heal the body, mind, and spirit of every person in a more comfortable, less stressful hospital environment.
 A full range of medical services include heart and vascular care, emergency services, surgery, maternity, cancer care, and diagnostic imaging.
 The facility serves as the major affiliated teaching hospital for the Creighton University School of Medicine, School of Pharmacy and Health Professions, and College of Nursing.